 When I reached Grade 1 piano, I decided I both wanted to keep going and to start violin lessons.
 I used my babysitting money to buy my violin and started lessons with a neighbour.
 While I found violin easier to learn than piano because I only needed to read the treble clef, it was also harder to learn because I couldn’t hear the subtle differences between sharps and flats.

 I stopped playing when I started university, because I worried about how much time my classes and studies would take.
 Since then I’ve played only sporadically; a few times at church in northern Alberta and once or twice for the girls.
 I sometimes wish my parents had started me on lessons when I was younger or that I had kept it up through university.

 Being able to play an instrument takes a lot of commitment (often on the parents’ part when students are young!).
 There’s also the cost of the instrument; parents and students must weight the options of buying from a violin shop or renting an instrument while a student tries it out.
+You can also choose between traditional violins and electric violins.
 In all this, parents must instill a sense of enthusiasm (which can be hard, as I’ve said!).

 One of our neighbours, a piano virtuoso who raised a family of extremely talented musicians (including my first violin teacher), once said that he owed much of his talent to his parents who made him practice.
 And so I hope to give Sunshine that gift of music… even if I have to sit through her silliness every week at her lessons and prod her every day to practice (and play that song AGAIN because once wasn’t practicing).

 Have you considered music lessons for your child?
 For most instruments, the best time to start lessons is around the time they start school.
 If you or someone in your family plays an instrument already, your child may express an interest in that instrument.
 Listening to music and exposing your child to different types of music through concerts and events can be another great way to start a love of music.